Shocking child rape loophole 'put an end to my childhood'

 "But I realised then I had to get away from him or she was going to grow up thinking this was normal."

-Ms Pollard filed for divorce when she was 20 years old.
+Pollard filed for divorce when she was 20 years old.
 But it took years to rebuild her life.

 "I convinced I was at fault for everything that was happening," she said.